teamniteo/handbook/5_People/career-technical.md

 * Lead Software Engineer careers means you start taking over managerial tasks and leading people.
 * Principal Software Engineer means you take ownership of all of technical nitty-gritty details in the company.

-## Junior Programmer
+## Junior Programmer / Sysadmin

 * Work is thoroughly reviewed with substantial back and forth frequently needed before merging.
-* Basic language features are mastered, but some advanced structures may still be unfamiliar.
+* Basic language/technology features are mastered, but some advanced approaches may still be unfamiliar.
 * Occasional issues following patterns and approaches within existing code bases.
 * Works mostly on clearly defined and scoped individual features or problems.
-* Usually less than 2 years of programming experience.
+* Usually less than 2 years of technical experience.

-## Junior Software Engineer
+## Junior Software Engineer / DevOps

 * Work doesn't necessarily need to be reviewed, but general approach may be.
-* Follows established patterns and approaches within existing code bases with ease.
+* Follows established patterns and approaches within established best practices bases with ease.
 * Is able to work on problems and features that are not clearly defined.
-Comes up with some specifications and API designs on their own.
+For example, comes up with some specifications and API designs on their own.
-* Is able to take problem all the way from research, writing a User Story, implementation, and deployment.
+* Is able to take a problem all the way from research, writing a User Story, implementation, and deployment.
+* Can keep production systems online while a senior is on vacation.
-* Usually at least 2-5 years of programming experience.
+* Usually at least 2-5 years of technical experience.

-## Software Engineer
+## Software Engineer / DevOps

 * Work happens completely autonomously with no regular need for review.
-* Fully capable of taking substantial features from concept to shipping as the sole programmer.
+* Fully capable of taking substantial features from concept to shipping as the sole engineer.
-* Can provide material feedback on the work of Junior Programmers and Junior Software Engineers.
+* Can provide material feedback on the work of Junior Engineers.
 * Helps with hiring and onboarding.
 * Deep expertise within at least one programming environment.
 * Basic proficiency in at least one additional programming environment.
-* Usually at least 5-8 years of programming experience.
+* Usually at least 5-8 years of technical experience.

 ## Lead Software Engineer